 Take Off the Row Cover to Harvest the Berries

 Every day or so I go out and take it off and harvest the blackberries.
 With all the ripe blackberries picked I leave it off for a day or two to give the plant some air.
 Then I wrap them back up.
 It is working like a charm.
 I don’t think the birds are too happy about this though!
 My next batch of raspberries are also almost ready so I wrapped those also.
-You can click on the links above to purchase the row covers or netting from Amazon.
-Or you can go directly to Gardeners Supply Company, put in row cover or bird netting in the search bar and buy it directly.
-They are having a great sale right now.
+You can click on the link below to purchase the row covers from Amazon.